borislavnikolic/5.7.0/README.md

 # Important

-The text of project is Zadatak file up in project.
+The text of project is Zadatak.docs file up in project.

 # ASP.NET Core & EntityFramework Core Based Startup Template